 If the test results are abnormal it may be due to:

 Depending on the symptoms, the test may need to be repeated for both normal and abnormal results.
 Some heart defects cannot be seen before birth, even with fetal echocardiography.
 These include small holes in the heart or mild valve problems.
 Sometimes it may not be possible to see every part of the large blood vessels leading out of the baby's heart.
 If the health care provider finds a problem in the structure of the heart, a detailed ultrasound may be done to look for other problems with the developing baby.

-You can learn more about the Fetal Echocardiography Program at Cook Children's by clicking here.
+Learn more about the Fetal Echocardiography Program

 Electrocardiography (EKG) measures the heart's electrical activity to help evaluate its function and identify any problems that might exist.
 The EKG can help determine the rate and regularity of heartbeats, the size and position of the heart's chambers, and whether there is any damage present.